Director and Deputy Director

 Janet Grinsted began at the Human Rights Commission in February of 2014, and is currently serving as Deputy Director.
 A resident of the Northwest Territories since 1991, Janet worked for over 20 years in various roles at the Department of Education, Culture and Employment in the Government of the Northwest Territories.
 Janet has a degree in Cultural Anthropology from the University of British Columbia, a Law degree from Osgoode Hall Law School, and a Certificate in Conflict Resolution from the Justice Institute of British Columbia.

-Staff members assist both the Commission and the Director in fulfilling their mandates.
+Staff members assist both the Commission and the Executive Director in fulfilling their mandates.
 Staff members provide a wide range of services to the public.
 This includes providing information about the NWT Human Rights Act to the general public and to parties involved in the complaint process.

 Marcus Jackson, Human Rights Officer